 Kung Pao Sauce Ingredients

-- chicken breast – boneless, skinless chicken breast is best for this recipe, but you can do thighs too!
+- Chicken breast: Boneless, skinless chicken breast is best for this recipe, but you can definitely use thighs, too!

-- green beans – pretty much any veggie would work.
-You could try broccoli, peppers, onions, etc.
+- Green beans: Pretty much any veggie would work.
+You could try broccoli, peppers, onions, or whatever you have on hand.

-Another great thing about this kung pao chicken recipe is that you can make changes very easily, depending on what you have in your pantry.
+Another great thing about this kung pao chicken recipe is that you can make changes very easily, depending on what you have on hand:

 Stir fry always deserves to be served next to a grain.
 There are so many choices out there and here are some of our favs: